jsilveira1409/CIVIL-459-Animal-Pose-Estimation/README.md

 # CIVIL-459 OpenPifPaf SDA plugin

 ## Contribution Overview
 This repository implements the Semantic Data Augmentation (SDA) technique for Animal 2D Pose Estimation.
 The SDA plugin is based on the _"Adversarial Semantic Data Augmentation for Human Pose Estimation"_ paper [1].
+Check the [Video](https://youtu.be/aUT1Tqia494) for more explanations.

 <img src="intro.gif" width="1000"/>